coolsujit/PA193_test_parser_Litecoin/README.md

 (d) Whether the input transactions are valid or not.
 (e) And finally whether the output transactions are valid or not.

-Till now part a is successfully done.
+Till now

+Part a and b is completed successfully.